"It really has been so amazing, meeting so many people from all over the world."

 "Utrecht is really a beautiful city and I feel very privileged to be able to walk among its streets."

-Jacomien van Niekerk
+Jacomien van Niekerk (South Africa)

 There have been so many new experiences: learning to ride a bike in Utrecht’s traffic (I haven’t been on a bike since I was 10 years old!), getting used to the public transport system – even buying groceries was very different at first.
 But it’s wonderful how quickly one’s surroundings do become familiar to you as well as a different way of life.
 Before you know it, you’re confidently buying your cheese from the kaasboer and much rather taking your bike somewhere than having to walk!